 Dr. Patrick Kroker

-Patrick Kroker studied Law at the Universities of Leipzig, Trier and at the Universidade Católica Portuguesa in Lisbon.
-After graduation he worked as an assistant to Civil Party Lawyers at the Extraordinary Chambers in the Courts of Cambodia.
-In 2012 he completed his PhD on the subject of victims’ participation in international criminal proceedings at the University of Hamburg.
-He worked as a research assistant for European Law at the University of Hamburg and for international law at the Hertie School of Governance in Berlin.
-In addition, he taught at the Free University of Berlin and the China-EU School of Law in Beijing.
-In 2014 he was awarded a postdoc-fellwoship at Harvard Humanitarian Initiative and at Goldsmiths College London, where he examined the probative value of satellite imagery in international criminal proceedings.
-Then he worked as a lawyer for human rights and corporate responsibility.
-Since September 2015 he works in the program “International Crimes and Legal Responsibility” at the ECCHR.
+Patrick Kroker studied Law at the Universities of Leipzig, Trier and Lisbon.
+He worked as an assistant to Civil Party Lawyers at the Extraordinary Chambers in the Courts of Cambodia and in 2012 completed his PhD on the subject of victims’ participation in international criminal proceedings at the University of Hamburg.
+He worked as a research assistant at the University of Hamburg and at the Hertie School of Governance in Berlin.
+In 2014 he was awarded a postdoc-fellwoship at Harvard Humanitarian Initiative and at Goldsmiths College London.
+Then he worked as a lawyer.
+Since November 2015 he works in the program “International Crimes and Legal Responsibility” at the ECCHR as Advocacy Officer with a particular focus in the European Drone Project.

 Alejandra Muñoz Valdez